vkucukcakar/nginx-docker/README.md

 * DHPARAM_CREATE=[enable|disable]
 	Enable dhparam creation (Must be enabled also in /configurations/nginx-example.com.conf) (Should be disabled for development servers since certification creation takes some time)
 * DHPARAM_KEYSIZE=[1024|2048]
-	Dhparam key size (Even it is a one time process.
-2048 is safer but creation takes much longer time.)
+	Dhparam key size (Even it is a one time process and 2048 is safer but creation takes much longer time.)

+## Working Example

+There is a working Docker Compose example project which you can see vkucukcakar/nginx image in action: [lemp-stack-compose](https://github.com/vkucukcakar/lemp-stack-compose )
+This example includes both proxy and upstream forms of the image.

 ## Caveats

 * Automatic configuration, creates configuration files using the supported environment variables